 When we walked around the city square (the Zócolo) we would occasionally see and hear an amazing street musician.
 His name was Alfonso Cruz Jimenez.
 His young children would lead him from cafe to cafe where he would sing and play the guitar.

 They had to lead him because he was blind due to onchocerciasis.
 His music was haunting and you can listen to it at this link.
 If ivermectin had been available sooner, he might not have become blind.
 It brings tears to my eyes to listen to his music today and marvel at his joy for life.

 I was wishing that ivermectin would be a miracle for COVID patients…that it would shorten the duration and lessen the severity of this horrible infection.
 Better yet, I was hoping it would keep people out of the hospital and save lives.

 Wishful Thinking vs. Actual Data on Ivermectin?

-We are approaching three years since COVID-19 showed up.
+It has been more than three years since COVID-19 showed up.
 Like nearly everything else associated with the pandemic, views on ivermectin quickly became polarized.
-Many people wanted to believe that this fascinating medication was going to be a cure for COVID-19.
+Many people wanted to believe that this fascinating medication was going to be the cure for COVID-19.

 Here is the executive summary:

 Subjects were recruited from 93 sites between June, 2021 and July, 2022.
 Participants were outpatients with mild to moderate symptoms of test-verified COVID-19.
 1,206 participants were randomized to receive high-dose ivermectin or placebo.

 The median time to a sustained recovery was 11 days in the ivermectin group and 11 days in the placebo group.
 There was no difference between the two treatments.
 There was also no statistical difference in complications, hospitalizations or death.
 The authors conclude that: